-Testing for non-HSC essential workers and the general public is currently conducted in drive-through sites operating in Belfast, Enniskillen, Derry/Londonderry and Portadown.
-In addition there is a mobile testing unit currently operating within Northern Ireland.
+Testing for non-HSC essential workers and the general public is currently conducted in drive-through sites operating in Belfast, Enniskillen, Craigavon, Derry/Londonderry and Antrim.
+In addition there are also mobile testing units currently operating within NI, and walk through test sites operating in Omagh, Newry, Lisburn, Ballymena and on Ulster University and Queen's University campuses.